Agoric/documentation/main/getting-started/ertp-introduction.md

 To receive assets in ERTP:
 1. Create a `purse` for the asset kind you'll receive. **Note:** You do not need access to the kind's `mint` to do this.
-2. Get access to the asset kind you'll receive.
-3. Receive the message with the `payment` and deposit the `payment` in your `purse`.
+2. Receive the message with the `payment` and deposit the `payment` in your `purse`.

 ## Security properties